qwx9/strangepg/README.md

 The window can be moved around with the mouse, collapsed by clicking the top right button, or resized by dragging the lower right corner.
-It now shows the last 3 status messages and command outputs, and has a collapsible message log widget for more.
+It now also shows the last 3 status messages and command outputs, and has a collapsible message log widget for more.
-Feedback from [commands](#interaction) will appear here.
+Feedback from [commands](#graph-manipulation) will appear here.
+Error messages are drawn in red.

 <p align="center"><img src=".pics/log.png"/></p>